huangyuan2000/RepData_PeerAssessment1/PA1_template.md

 The mean and median of the total number of steps taken per day are 9354 and 10395, respectively.

-### Waht is the avearge daily activity pattern?
+## What is the average daily activity pattern?
-#### 1. Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+### 1. Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
 The code is shown as the following:

 ```r